Skip to Content

 • For every 1 spoon(tablespoon or teaspoon)of cumin powder use 2 spoons of coriander(tablespoon or teaspoon).

-• You can actually add an extra spoon of coriander sometimes to thicken a curry as well. you’ll still taste the cumin due to its pungency.
+• You can add an extra spoon of coriander sometimes to thicken a curry as well. you’ll still taste the cumin due to its pungency.

 • Why you should dry roast the coriander seeds first?